Khushichetule09/Book-Store/README.md

 🕊️ To Kill a Mockingbird by Harper Lee

-These iconic titles are showcased in a clean and modern interface, helping readers connect with stories that shaped generations.
+These beloved books are showcased with their original covers and descriptions, giving your website a rich, authentic feel.

 🔑 Key Features:
 🎨 Modern & Clean Design – Stylish layout with smooth typography and engaging visuals